F-I-D-O/Manuals/manuals/Programming/Java/Java Workflow.md

 Everything is compiled in the background automatically.
 However, if we need to compile manually using maven, e.g., to activate certain pluginns, we need to:

+## Developing the whole project stack at once
+If we are developing a whole stack of projects at once, it is best if we can navigate between them easily.
+However, it is not possible to open multiple projects in the same window in Idea (like in Netbeans).
+Instead, we need to open the project on the top of the stack and then add the other projects as modules.
+To add a module, click `File` -> `Project Structure` -> `Modules` and add the module.

+## Running Maven Goals
+To run a maven goal:
+1. Open the `Maven` tab on the right
+1. Right click on the goal
+1. Choose `Run` or `Debug`

 # Set Java version for project